Sheridan McVean APR, FCPRS

-The National Council on Accreditation shall be responsible for developing and implementing the Accreditation Program. subject to Regulations adopted by the Board.
+The National Council on Accreditation shall be responsible for developing and implementing the Accreditation Program and Public Relations Knowledge (PRK) Exam Program. subject to Regulations adopted by the Board.

 The Presidents’ Council is responsible ensures that ideas and best practices consistent with the overall objectives of the National Society are shared among the various Member Societies.
 The Presidents’ Council may also raise issues and make recommendations to the Board from time to time.